open-contracting/infrastructure/docs/cost/ids/sustainability.md

 :columns: 8
 OC4IDS mapping
 ^^^
-Add a `Metric` object to the `.metrics` array, set its `.id` incrementally and set its `.title` to "Budget shortfall".
-Add an `Observation` object to the metric's `.observations` array and set
+Project level:

-- `.id` incrementally
+1. Add a `Metric` object to the `.metrics` array, set its `.id` incrementally and set its `.title` to "Budget shortfall".
-- `.value` to the value of the shortfall
+2. Add an `Observation` object to the metric's `.observations` array and set its `.id` incrementally.
-- `.notes` to the reasons for the shortfall
+3. Map the shortfall's value to its `.value`.
-- optionally, `.period` to the period to which the shortfall applies
+4. Map the reasons for the shortfall to its `.notes`.
 ```json
 {
   "metrics": [